-The following diagrams b and c, valid for fixed pitch propeller and constant speed, respectively, show the reduction of SFOC in g/kWh, relative to the SFOC for the nominal MCR L, rating.
+The following diagrams b and c valid for fixed pitch propeller and constant speed, respectively, show the reduction of SFOC in g/kWh, relative to the SFOC for the nominal MCR L, rating.

-The solid lines are valid at 100%, 80% and 50% of the optimising point (O).
+The solid lines are valid at 100, 70 and 50% of the matching point (O).

-Point O is drawn into the above-mentioned b or c diagram.
-A straight line along the constant mep curves (parallel to L_1 - L_3) is drawn through point O. The intersections of this line and the curves indicate the reduction in specific fuel oil consumption at 100%, 80% and 50% of the optimising point, related to the SFOC stated for the nominal MCR L_1 rating.
+Point O is drawn into the above-mentioned Diagram b or c.
+A straight line along the constant mep curves (parallel to L_1 - L_3) is drawn through point O. The intersections of this line and the curves indicate the reduction in specific fuel oil consumption at 100, 70 and 50% of the matching point, related to the SFOC stated for the nominal MCR L_1 rating.

-An example of the calculated SFOC curves for an engine with fixed pitch propeller is shown in Diagram a, and is valid for two alternative engine optimising points:
+An example of the calculated SFOC curves for an engine with fixed pitch propeller are shown in Diagram a, and are valid for two alternative engine ratings:

-- Optimising point O1 at 100% of M - Optimising point O2 at 90% of M
+- Matching point O1, at 100% of M - Matching point O2 at 90% of M

-See Fig. 2.10.01.
+See fig. 2.10.01.

-The optmising point typically chosen is 90%, randomly chosen between 85-100% in order to reduce SFOC at part load running.
+90% is a typical chosen matching point, randomly chosen between 85-100% in order to reduce SFOC at part load running.